mariadb-operator/mariadb-operator/docs/MAXSCALE.md

 ## Configuration

 Like MariaDB, MaxScale allows you to provide global configuration parameters in a `maxscale.conf` file.
-You don't need to provide this config file directly, but instead you can use the `spec.config.params` to instruct the operator to create the `maxscale.conf`, as this [example](../examples/manifests/mariadb_v1alpha1_maxscale_full.yaml) shows:
+You don't need to provide this config file directly, but instead you can use the `spec.config.params` to instruct the operator to create the `maxscale.conf`:

 ```yaml
 apiVersion: mariadb.mmontes.io/v1alpha1